 Only direct marketing or advertising expenses, which must be clearly delineated in the applicant's proposed budget, are eligible for Marketing Fund support.
 General operational costs must also be included in the budget, but will not be counted towards the total eligible for Fund support.
 In general, the costs of creating an event are not allowable; however, the costs associated with marketing an event are generally allowable.

 Applicants must have secured funding at a ratio of least 1:1 for every dollar requested from the Marketing Fund.
 Applicants must show evidence of available funding for their project, detailing the various sources of their funding in the provided budget pro forma and providing written commitments from project partners.
-Secured funding may come from financial participation by additional project participants, sponsorships, other organizational dollars, etc. If the applicant is already receiving City funding, those funds are not eligible to be considered as a source of organizational funds and therefore not eligible for matching.
+Secured funding may come from financial participation by additional project participants, through sponsorship, other organizational dollars, etc. If the applicant is already receiving City funding, those funds are not eligible to be considered as a source of organizational funds and therefore not eligible for matching.

 An example of the 1:1 matching of funds follows:

 |Applicant's funds raised from project participants or other funding sources||$7,500|